 A right sized guitar will make it much easier for your seven year old to adapt well to playing a guitar.
 That’s why it’s very important to get the right guitar for your child.
-This article looks at how to pick the Right Sized Guitar For Your 7 Year Old.
+So this article looks at “What Size Guitar Is Right For A 7 Year Old!”

 Size is a very important component that you should always consider before you pick any guitar for your child.
-Here is a brief guitar size table that will help you make a more educated estimation when picking the right size guitar for your child.
+Here is a brief guitar size table that will help you make a more educated estimation when picking the right size guitar for your 7 year old.

 Guitar Size Table: